“I’m in bed the next day, she brings me cafe-au-lait, gives me a cigarette. My balls feel like concrete.”

 Nor does it touch the subject of solar cells.

-Coming from a mining town, as I do, and a mining family, I can tell you with absolute authority and certitude that all the jet-setting politicians and the Hollywood elites and all the enviros and the hippy-dippies — and I have many hippy-dippy friends, I assure you, good friends, many of them — they have not the first or faintest idea how much mining is required for their day-to-day lives.
+Coming from a mining town, as I do, and a mining family, as I do, I can tell you with absolute authority and certitude that all the jet-setting politicians and the Hollywood elites and all the enviros and the hippy-dippies — and I have many hippy-dippy friends, I assure you, good friends, many of them — they have not the first or faintest idea how much mining is required for their day-to-day lives, as I can tell you also with great authority that the jet-setting politicians and CIA-sponsored enviro groups like Greenpeace groups fabricate lies out of whole cloth, as they are also responsible for a great deal of environmental disasters and degradation (and they don’t want to be held liable for it).

 “If you use any of these modes of transport — aircraft, boat, car, bus, train, motorcycle, bicycle, scooter, or segway, then you are relying on the by-products of mining for your transportation.
 A significant variety and quantity of minerals are required to manufacture these vehicles without even considering the fuel to power it.
-Now lets think about the surface most of these vehicles travel on (including you if you walk).
+Now lets think about the surface most of these vehicles travel on [including you if you run, walk, jog, or wog].
 The roads, rails and concrete paths, they’re only possible because mining companies mined the minerals used to make these surfaces for you.
 The same applies to the equipment used to control the flow of traffic and make it safe and reliable for you to travel.
 Mined minerals and more mined minerals.”
 (Source)

 Your home or apartment is made mostly of minerals.The foundations are made mostly of concrete and steel.